 It is important on any table saw that the blade is positioned parallel to the miter slots.
 See the photo below.
 There are two screws on this saw (see yellow arrows) used to make that adjustment.
 Unplug your saw before you begin.
 Back the screws out leaving one of them barely tight to uses as a pivot point but the other one looser.
 I use a ruler with fine calibration marks.
 It is best to choose one saw tooth to measure from.
 Mark it with tape or paint so you don't get confused.
 Put the tooth at the front of the saw and measure from the edge of the slot over to it, then rotate that tooth to the rear of the saw and measure from the edge of the slot over to it.
 The measurement should be the same.
 After you have made this adjustment and go on to adjust the fence remember that the distance between the saw blade and the fence must NEVER be smaller at the back edge of the saw blade than at the front or you will create a pinch point and get kickback where a board can come shooting out of the saw right back into your stomach.

 Last but not least, replacement motors.
 I know of only one source for an authentic replacement motor.
 This company purchased the remaining stock of them.
-They are not inexpensive however they they are the real thing that your Dremel tablesaw was designed to have with the right horsepower.
-I do not recommend using an underpowered sewing machine motor such as the one from Grainger you will see posted elsewhere on the internet by people saying it is a proper replacement motor, it is not!
+They are not inexpensive however they they are the real thing, it is the OEM motor from the Emerson Motor Co. that your Dremel tablesaw came with when it was new.
+I do not recommend using an under powered sewing machine motor or the ones such as the one from Grainger that you will see posted elsewhere on the internet by people saying it is a proper replacement motor, it is not!
+The motor from Grainger is not a good substitute.
 Contact the company below, sometimes they list them on EBAY and they are shown in their company catalog.
 SH Goode and Sons also sells quality hardwood lumber such as Cherry cut to scale thickness sizes for making miniatures.

 S.H.
 Goode & Sons Workshop